-The central technical and political aspects of the activities of the food system are shown around the three components of production, distribution and consumption.
-The food system is a complex network of activities involving production, processing, transportation and consumption.
+The Food system is a complex network of activities that involve production, processing, transportation, and consumption.
+It is the central technical and political aspects of these activities that are shown around the three components of production, distribution, and consumption.
 Issues related to the food system include the governance and economics of food production, its sustainability, the degree to which we waste food, how food production affects the natural environment, and the impact of food on individual and population health.
 Moving to sustainable food systems, including by switching from consumption to sustainable diets, is an important component in addressing the causes of and adapting to climate change.

-The need to reduce production costs in an increasingly global market may cause food production to move to areas where economic costs (labor, taxes, etc.) A sustainable food system is a type of food system that provides healthy food to people and creates environmentally, economically and socially sustainable food systems that surround food. .
+The need to reduce production costs in an increasingly global market may cause food production to move to areas where economic costs (labor, taxes, etc.) are lower.
+A sustainable food system is a type of food system that provides healthy food to people while creating environmentally, economically and socially sustainable food systems that surround it.